smash-transport/smash-vhlle-hybrid/README.md

     make AuAu_8.8_analysis
     make AuAu_8.8_plots

-The generated plots and output files are then located in `[...]/build/Hybrid_Results/AuAu_8.8GeV/Spectra`.
+The generated plots and output files are then located in `[...]/build/Hybrid_Results/AuAu_8.8GeV/i/Spectra`.
+The above commands analyse and plot the results of each of the 100 parallel hybrid runs.
+It is useful to  average over the obtained results to obtain meaningful final-state plots.
+This is done by executing:

+    make AuAu_8.8_average_spectra
+    make AuAu_8.8_average_plots

+  in this specific order.
+The final output files are then located in `[...]/build/Hybrid_Results/AuAu_8.8GeV/Averaged_Spectra`.